ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 ## Security

-We are not using [CircleCI contexts](https://circleci.com/docs/2.0/contexts/) as this is a shared organisational level construct, that any pipeline could use, and we're not set up with context restrictions at this time.
+We are not using [CircleCI contexts](https://circleci.com/docs/2.0/contexts/) as this is a shared organisational level construct, that any pipeline could use.
+We're not set up with context restrictions or groups in CircleCI at time of writing.

 We need to ensure that each of the circleci projects has an individual DockerID and token added in [project level environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project), reducing blast radius should it become compromised.

 ## Prerequisites